lostjared/lostmasterpiece/README.md

 ![ScreenShot](https://github.com/lostjared/lostmasterpiece/blob/master/lostmasterpiece.png?raw=true "screenshot")

-This is a modified version of MasterPiece that contains graphical elements to give the game play a boost
+This project presents an enhanced iteration of MasterPiece, incorporating visual elements to enrich the gameplay experience.

-How to play line up three blocks of the same color in a horizontal, vertical, or diagonal line to clear them.
-Press the arrow keys to move the blocks, press A and S keys to swap the colors.
-Clear as many blocks as you can before the grid fills.
+Gameplay Instructions: To play, align three blocks of the same color either horizontally, vertically, or diagonally to eliminate them from the grid.
+Utilize the arrow keys for block movement, and press the 'A' and 'S' keys to interchange the colors of the blocks.
+Aim to clear as many blocks as possible before the grid reaches its capacity.

-This is a old project I wrote many years ago the code is not very good but at least it works was a learning experience, this used to be published on PlanetSourceCode

-This project contains 3 make files.

-for *nix enviorments, win32, and PSP

-Makefile for *nix
-Makefile.psp for PSP

-a example to compile:
+Originally developed years ago, this project reflects my early coding endeavors.
+While the code quality may not be exemplary, the game is functional and served as a valuable learning project.
+Previously, it was available on PlanetSourceCode.

+Included in this project are three makefiles tailored for different environments:

+* For *nix systems
+* For Windows 32-bit
+* For PlayStation Portable (PSP)
+* Compilation examples:

+For *nix:

     make -f Makefile

+For Windows:

     make -f Makefile.win

+For PSP:

     make -f Makefile.psp

-make sure to clean the directory before building for a different platform.
+Please ensure to clean the directory prior to building for a different platform.

-This project dependeds on SDL 1.2
+Dependencies: This project requires SDL 1.2.